Flawless Physio Logo

 Strengthening Exercises

 Strengthening exercises are fundamental for rehabilitation after an LCL injury.
-After an injury to the knee, some muscles become inhibited and less active and rehabilitation exercises are prescribed to stimulate the muscles to return to normal activity.
+After an injury to the knee, some muscles become inhibited and less active and rehabilitation exercises are prescribed to stimulate the muscles to return to normal activity and strength.
 Other exercises are prescribed to strengthen muscles to help the knee be more stable and therefore less reliant on ligaments for stability.

 These exercises should be done only if pain-free to do them, and there should be no lingering pain after completing the sets.